 Ignoring this limit can do real damage to your farm ...

-There is even a Microsoft Knowledgebase article explaining why; SharePoint performance degradation with a large number of unique security scopes in lists (http://support.microsoft.com/kb/2420771)
+There is even a Microsoft Knowledgebase article explaining why; SharePoint performance degradation with a large number of unique security scopes in lists (https://support.microsoft.com/kb/2420771)

 This is really explained in far more detail in two most excellent blog posts:

-The first post describes the problem of trying to create more than 1000 security scopes, and what happens when you do this: http://wbblog.datapolis.com/2011/03/setting-item-permissions-with-workflow.html
+The first post describes the problem of trying to create more than 1000 security scopes, and what happens when you do this: https://wbblog.datapolis.com/2011/03/setting-item-permissions-with-workflow.html

 The second post is by James Love (a.k.a. @jimmywim) and goes into real "deep dive" detail looking into the root cause of the problem (SQL Server and ACL GUIDs) and how this problem can actually bring down your ENTIRE FARM and not just the list / site you are working on!